Disclaimer

 A borrower making their payments on time, including during the deferral period, is likely to maintain a better credit score than someone regularly missing or making late payments.

-Elsewhere, because deferred interest loans can result in a higher loan balance, borrowers might see their credit utilisation increase.
+Elsewhere, because a deferred interest mortgage can result in a higher loan balance, borrowers might see their credit utilisation increase.
 This can push down their credit score.
 Similarly, taking on higher levels of debt from a higher loan balance can also impact their creditworthiness.

 Finally, prepayment penalties can harm a borrower’s credit score.
 It technically means that the borrower has deviated from the original terms of a loan.